GoogleCloudPlatform/gradle-appengine-plugin/README.md

 The GAE plugin defines the following convention properties in the `gae` closure:

+* `httpAddress`: The IP address for the local development server (if server is to be accessed from network).
+Default is localhost.
 * `httpPort`: The TCP port which local development server should listen for HTTP requests on (defaults to 8080).
 * `stopPort`: The TCP port which local development server should listen for admin requests on (defaults to 8081).
 * `stopKey`: The key to pass to local development server when requesting it to stop (defaults to null).